-A diesel engine provides power to drive system pumps through a gearbox.
+A single diesel engine provides power to operate system pumps through a speed up pump drive gearbox.
 In a closed-loop hydraulic system, high-pressure hydraulic fluid from the system pump drives a hydraulic motor.
 Pressure develops within the closed-loop system while resistance of the load on motor is overcome.
 When movement begins, pump volume displacement maintains motor speed.
 Low-pressure side hydraulic fluid from motor returns directly to pump input.
 The crane closed loop systems are swing, right travel, left travel, boom hoist, front drum, rear drum, and auxiliary drum.

-NOTE: In this manual, a hydraulic system that is "open" means fluid can flow in the circuit.
+NOTE: In this Service Training manual, a hydraulic system that is "open" means fluid can flow in the circuit.
 In this manual, each hydraulic solenoid valve is assigned an HS (hydraulic solenoid) number.
 The HS numbers identify actual hydraulic solenoid valves on the crane for training proposes only.